Odasnac/odasnac.github.io/content/en/posts/ai-at-work-draft.en.md

 ---
-title: What does ChatGPT thinks about how AI will impact the Future of Work?
+title: What does ChatGPT think about how AI will impact the Future of Work?
 date: 2023–01-03
 draft: false
 tags: [“FutureOfWork”]